roman-milk/roman-milk.github.io/susans-story.md

  With slight reluctance, Susan continued.
 "Oh yes... she spread my legs and rubbed that big thing over my pussy.
 She kept pressing it against my clit and wouldn't stop," she whispered hugging Jay's tense body.
 "Then she made me put my hand on it... on the fat cock... and ordered me to insert it in my pussy.
 I didn't know how to make her stop... she was so big... so strong.
 And I did what she wanted."

  Another whimper shook her body and Jay hung to every word.
 "She pushed her hips... forward.
 And the fat head spread me... so wide I could hardly breath," Susan moaned knowing it was the truth.
 Susan's head was now swimming with the lust she felt during the raunchy episode with the lesbian lover.
 Jay's presence somehow didn't matter, as he was pushed to the back of her confused mind.
-Report_Story #2